rhk48/Time-Series-Analysis-of-Seouls-Air-Pollution/README.md

 This project focuses on using Time Series Models, mainly SARIMAX and ARIMA models, running several iterations to find with what range the models can predict the levels of each dangerous pollutant in every one of Seoul's 25 districts.
 My data set comes from Seoul Metropolitan Government public data through the 'Open Data Plaza' from the year 2017 to 2019 for every hour of the day across 25 districts of Seoul.
 Furthermore, I manipulated the dataset to be the daily average, as it was a better indicator for the levels of pollutants and a better fit for Time Series models.
 Lastly, I broke up every district of Seoul into a seperate dataframe and looked at the pollutants in that area and focused on those that reached levels dangerous for the public's health.
 ![image](https://user-images.githubusercontent.com/82670256/139100853-d0795407-1323-4d29-b76d-967b9712a16e.png)

+##### What is NO2?

+- [NO2](https://www.epa.gov/no2-pollution/basic-information-about-no2) is a gas representative of the larger group of nitrogen oxides, mainly known to be a highly reactive gas.
+NO2 comes from emissions from automotive vehicles, and power plants. breathing in air with high levels of NO2 can lead to irritation of the lungs, and can permanently damage the respiratory system long term.
+-
 ![image](https://user-images.githubusercontent.com/82670256/139100935-7f3ed1b3-cc98-4136-9487-cd66579bd4f0.png)

 ![image](https://user-images.githubusercontent.com/82670256/139100949-ad44f879-ee2a-4a99-844c-8de0c19ed966.png)